Municipal Technical Assistance Program: Templates and Resources

 Introduction and Summary of Guidance Documents

-The General Assembly adopted the new requirements through ten bills, which made changes to various aspects of zoning, planning, and permitting statutes for the purposes of standardizing and streamlining the development process and otherwise reducing barriers to housing development.
-Those bills are described briefly in the text below, along with their effective dates, and can be accessed by clicking on the hyperlinks provided in blue.
-A more detailed summary of each bill is provided in the Bill Summaries document.
+The General Assembly adopted new requirements or amended existing requirements through fourteen bills, which made changes to various aspects of zoning, planning, and permitting statutes for the purposes of standardizing and streamlining the development process and otherwise reducing barriers to housing development.
+Those bills that resulted in amendments to existing templates, or the creation of new templates, are described briefly in the text below, along with their effective dates, and can be accessed by clicking on the hyperlinks provided in blue.
+New bills that affect zoning, planning and permitting statutes are described briefly below, along with a more detailed summary in the Bill Summaries 2024 document.

 Bill Summaries

-The Bill Summaries document provides an overview of each of the bills that resulted in required changes to various statutes.
+The Bill Summaries document provides an overview of each of the bills that resulted in required changes to various statutes, as well as providing summaries for those bills that will impact municipalities but may not have requirements for local integration into the regulatory framework.
 The bill numbers, effective date, brief bill summary, and key changes are outlined for each bill.
+It is noted in the first line of each table if the bill generated and update to an existing template, a new template, or no template was needed.

 Legislative Language Summary Table